Cave painting: South America

 Serra da Capivara National Park is a national park in the north east of Brazil with many prehistoric paintings; the park was created to protect the prehistoric artifacts and paintings found there.
 It became a World Heritage Site in 1991.
 Its best known archaeological site is Pedra Furada.

 It is located in northeast state of Piauí, between latitudes 8° 26' 50" and 8° 54' 23" south and longitudes 42° 19' 47" and 42° 45' 51" west.
 It falls within the municipal areas of São Raimundo Nonato, São João do Piauí, Coronel José Dias and Canto do Buriti.
 It has an area of 1291.4 square kilometres (319,000 acres).
 The area has the largest concentration of prehistoric small farms on the American continents.
 Scientific studies confirm that the Capivara mountain range was densely populated in prehistoric periods.

 Cueva de las Manos (Spanish for "Cave of the Hands") is a cave located in the province of Santa Cruz, Argentina, 163 km (101 mi) south of the town of Perito Moreno, within the borders of the Francisco P. Moreno National Park, which includes many sites of archaeological and paleontological importance.

 The hand images are often negative (stencilled).
 Besides these there are also depictions of human beings, guanacos, rheas, felines and other animals, as well as geometric shapes, zigzag patterns, representations of the sun, and hunting scenes.
 Similar paintings, though in smaller numbers, can be found in nearby caves.
 There are also red dots on the ceilings, probably made by submerging their hunting bolas in ink, and then throwing them up.
 The colours of the paintings vary from red (made from hematite) to white, black or yellow.
 The negative hand impressions date to around 550 BC, the positive impressions from 180 BC, while the hunting drawings are calculated to more than 10,000 years old.
-Most of the hands are left hands, which suggests that painters held the spraying pipe with their right hand.
+Most of the hands are "left hands" (that is, with thumb on the right, even though this pattern can be obtained as easily with both right and left hands, depending on whether the back or front is used) which has been used as an argument to suggest that painters held the spraying pipe with their right hand.

 Southeast Asia

 There are rock paintings in caves in Thailand, Malaysia, Indonesia, and Burma.
 In Thailand, caves and scarps along the Thai-Burmese border, in the Petchabun Range of Central Thailand, and overlooking the Mekong River in Nakorn Sawan Province, all contain galleries of rock paintings.
 In Malaysia, the Tambun rock art is dated at 2000 years, and those in the Painted Cave at Niah Caves National Park are 1200 years old.
 The anthropologist Ivor Hugh Norman Evans visited Malaysia in the early 1920s and found that some of the tribes (especially Negritos) were still producing cave paintings and had added depictions of modern objects including what are believed to be automobiles.
-(See prehistoric Malaysia.).
+(See prehistoric Malaysia.)

-In Indonesia, the rock painting can be found in Kalimantan, Maluku, Papua, and Sulawesi.
-In 2018, Some rock paintings have been found on Lembata Island of Nusa Tenggara Timur.
+In Indonesia, rock paintings can be found in Sumatra, Kalimantan, Sulawesi, Flores, Timor, Maluku and Papua.